 A message is a general term that is used for sending some data to RabbitMQ that ends up in a queue.
 In Mosaic, messages are further differentiated into commands and events.

 Commands are messages that are sent to a known recipient with the intention that this recipient performs some action.
 Commands should be named in the imperative form: "StartIngest" or "CreateUser".
 This tells the consumer of this command to start the ingest process based on the details given in the message.
-It could also be used to create a new user.
+Or it could be used to create a new user.
 The owner of a command is the consumer - there is only one consumer of this command.
 A command is "sent", never "published".

 Events are messages that want to inform about something that happened.
 It is not known (or at least does not need to be known) to the sender who is interested in this message.
 Possibly, it could be nobody, a single subscriber, or many subscribers who might want to receive such a message.
 Events are named in the past tense (something has been performed).
-Examples are "IngestFinished" and "UserCreated".
+Examples are IngestFinished and UserCreated.
 The owner of an event is the producer.
 There is only one producer of this event.
 An event is "published", never "sent".

 Exchanges

 In addition, there are delay and retry exchanges that are used for delayed retries if a message fails to be processed.
 Moreover, there is also the dead_letter exchange which means that a message failed too many times.
+The dead_letter queues of the services bind to that exchange.

 Every Mosaic service must make sure that those exchanges exist when the application starts.